 Today we are very excited to introduce Play My Emails in Outlook for iOS that utilizes Cortana, your personal productivity assistant, to catch up on what’s new in your inbox so you can get time back in your day.
 With an intelligent read out of your emails, natural language interaction with Cortana and a user interface designed for people on the move, you can stay organized, on top of what matters and get back to living life outside your inbox.

 Outlook for iOS and Android is an integrated email and calendar app that now provides a unique way to interact with your inbox using AI with a personal assistant.
-This represents a significant shift in the way you manage your email and time management.
+This represents a significant shift in the way you manage your email and time commitments.
 Outlook, together with Cortana and Microsoft 365 delivers innovation in your inbox with personalized productivity experiences.
 Play My Emails is the first Cortana feature to be an integral part of the Office 365 core experience.
 This means that it is the first Cortana-related capability where Cortana has met specific requirements set out in the Office 365 section of the Microsoft Trust Center and the Online Service Terms (OST).

 You can choose how you’d like to listen to your new emails with masculine and feminine voices for Cortana.
 Play My Emails is rolling out with a new masculine voice option.